scottslowe/learning-tools/terraform/aws/bastion-aws/README.md

 * **ssh.cfg.example**: This is an example of the configuration stanzas that may be needed to support the use of an SSH bastion host.

-* **vars.tf**: This Terraform configuration file specifies variables that Terraform will need in order to create the desired AWS infrastructure.
+* **variables.tf**: This Terraform configuration file specifies variables that Terraform will need in order to create the desired AWS infrastructure.

 ## Instructions